 - People who deal with clients that have requested a Scrum approach, and so need to understand what it means.

-When delivered as a private class, the course may be pitched at an appropriate level.
+Delivered as a private class the course is pitched at an appropriate level.
 For example, experienced teams can quickly re-establish the basics and then spend more time considering the detail of their approach.

 - Pre-course reading designed to expose questions so that they can be explored in class.

 - Contact details allowing delegates to ask questions to the trainer before and after the class.